Skip to content

 incan test -k "addition"

-# Verbose output (show timing)
+# Verbose output (show timing and generated-harness preheat diagnostics)

 incan test -v